yubrajbhoi/termux-python/Doc/library/functions.rst

       unchanged from previous versions.

-.. function:: map(function, iterable, *iterables)
+.. function:: map(function, iterable, /, *iterables, strict=False)

    Return an iterator that applies *function* to every item of *iterable*, yielding the results.
 If additional *iterables* arguments are passed, *function* must take that many arguments and is applied to the items from all iterables in parallel.
 With multiple iterables, the iterator stops when the shortest iterable is exhausted.
-For cases where the function inputs are already arranged into argument tuples, see :func:`itertools.starmap`\.
+If *strict* is ``True`` and one of the iterables is exhausted before the others, a :exc:`ValueError` is raised.
+For cases where the function inputs are already arranged into argument tuples, see :func:`itertools.starmap`.

+   .. versionchanged:: 3.14
+      Added the *strict* parameter.

 .. function:: max(iterable, *, key=None)